BERLIN WALL

 process of 'coming to terms with the past' began to include the 'second German

-anti-totalitarian, analytical framework.
+dictatorship' in the form of the GDR.
 A case study of the Berlin Wall Memorial site and

 'Documentation Center' in Bernauer Strasse shows that remembrance of the Wall indeed has